Safeguarding and Child Protection Policy

 We use CPOMS for recording all safeguarding concerns.
 All designated safeguarding leads are copied into every CPOMS referral.
 Records are kept in line with our school records management policy.

 - We keep and maintain up to date information on children on the school roll including where and with whom the child is living, attainment, attendance, referrals to and support from other agencies.
-The record will also include a chronology of any other significant event in a child’s life.
+The record will also include a chronology of any other significant event in a child’s life and up to date contact details for adults who have day to day care of the child.

 - We keep copies of all referrals to Children and Families Services, the Early Help Hub and any other agencies related to safeguarding children.

-- We send a pupil’s child protection or safeguarding file separately from the main file to a new establishment if a pupil leaves the school and keep a copy of the file in accordance with our Transfer of Records Policy (See Appendix E) and LA Guidance (See Appendix F)
+- We send a pupil’s child protection or safeguarding file separately from the main file to a new establishment if they leave as soon as possible.
+We keep a copy of the file in accordance with our Transfer of Records Policy (See Appendix E) and statutory and LA Guidance (See Appendices A, B & D).

 - RECORDING AND REPORTING CONCERNS